galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 1. Go with what we think is the case already (this is not recommended!)
 2. Attempt to build a tree based on similarity and dissimilarity, with tools such as Neighbor-Joining (NJ) or FastME (we will do this later in the tutorial)
-3. Choose some kind of score function, such as Parsimony or Maximum Likelihood, to build potential trees and find the best one (we will do this later too)
+3. Use a score function, such as Parsimony or Maximum Likelihood, to build potential trees and find the best one (we will do this later too)
-4. Something else entirely (networks? inference based on their parasites?).
+4. Something else entirely (Perhaps networks or even inferring evolution based on the parasites of your species of interest!).

 **Warning**: Finding an optimal tree is *hard*!